HACKSTROLOGY

 Archive

-I thought I'd share my Astrolog 7.80 config in a gist, which works for me on four Linux hosts: an Arch Linux laptop, a Debian 13 desktop, an Ubuntu VPS, and Termux.
+I thought I'd share my Astrolog 7.80 config in a git repository, which works for me on four Linux hosts: an Arch Linux laptop, a Debian 13 desktop, an Oracle VPS, and Termux.
 Nothing I'm saying here isn't clearly stated in the documentation or astrolog -H, but what follows are the steps I took to customize this program to largely medieval techniques.

 Contents